Judy Moody

 Judy Moody is a series of children's books by Megan McDonald.
 The series began with the publication of Judy Moody in 2000 by Candlewick Press.
-A spinoff Stink series follows the main character's younger brother.
+A spin-off Stink series follows the main character's younger brother.
 Together, the books have sold 34 million copies as of 2017, and have been translated into at least 22 languages.
 The tenth Judy Moody book inspired a 2011 film by the same name, Judy Moody and the Not Bummer Summer.
 Both the Judy Moody and Stink series are illustrated by Peter H. Reynolds, a former animator whose career as a children's illustrator began with the first Judy Moody.

 The character of Judy Moody has been compared to the Ramona Quimby character introduced in 1950, and the author Megan McDonald has been compared to its creator Beverly Cleary (1916–2021).
 The Judy Moody series has been praised for its depictions of the complex social and emotional lives of tweens.

 Characters

 The Judy Moody series follows the humorous adventures of eight-year-old Judy Moody, a tomboy who likes mismatched clothing and uses catchphrases such as ROAR! and rare!.
 She has a younger brother called Stink and aspires to someday become a doctor.
 Judy Moody lives in Virginia.
 The character was inspired in part by Megan McDonald's own experience as a "moody" child.
 Judy Moody, like McDonald, has unusual and wide-ranging collections.
 McDonald grew up the youngest of five girls and thought it would be fun to write about an oldest child.
-McDonald has said she writes the Judy Moody character carefully, saying "I really want her to be feisty but not a brat".
+McDonald has said that she writes the Judy Moody character carefully, saying "I really want her to be feisty but not a brat".
 The first book opens: "Judy Moody did not want to give up summer.
 She did not want to brush her hair every day.
 She did not feel like memorizing spelling words.
 And she did not want to sit next to Frank Pearl, who ate paste, in class.
-Judy Moody was in a mood."
+Judy Moody was in a mood".

 Among the characters are Judy Moody, Stink Moody, Rocky Zang, Frank Pearl, Jessica Finch, Amy Namey, Alisson Monday, Mr. Todd, Jalisco, Tody, Chloe, and Tori.
 A spin-off series follows Judy's younger brother, nicknamed Stink.

 Reception

 Particular books in the series have won various awards, such as "Best Book of the Year" from Publishers Weekly, the International Reading Association Children's Choice award, and the inaugural Beverly Cleary Children's Choice Award.

-"The Judy Moody series, which began in 2000, belongs to a sturdy genre of early chapter books: the everyday capers of a school-age child.
+The Judy Moody series, which began in 2000, belongs to a sturdy genre of early chapter books: the everyday capers of a school-age child.
 This is a form Ms. Cleary perfected in her Ramona books, and it has been updated continuously to feed new generations of readers' appetites for stories about girls like them.